So… you’re bringing a little one(s) to Belden, are you?

 - There are a small number of hotel rooms available on site at the Belden Lodge.
 Some parents with very small children (and pregnant folks!) who aren’t yet comfortable camping with their kids stay in the lodge.
 See the tickets page for more information about lodge rooms.

 - You’re also welcome to camp anywhere else at Priceless with your family.
-That said, most parents choose to camp in closer areas, and we’ve heard that some people would prefer their camping area to be farther from kids.
+That said, we’ve heard that some people would prefer their campsites to be farther from kids, and most parents choose to camp in the camping areas closer to the stages and lodge rather than having to haul their kids way down the road.
 Very few parents choose to camp at drop-off #3 or farther out.
-We encourage folks who don’t want to camp near kids to set up their tents past drop-off #3, and while we don’t forbid families from camping out there, you should be aware that others may have chosen to camp there in order to avoid kids.
+We encourage folks who don’t want to camp near kids to set up their tents past drop-off #3, and while we don’t forbid families from camping out there, you should be aware that others may have chosen to camp there specifically to avoid kids.

 The Kids Cabin!